-- Grammatical errors: As we mentioned earlier, a translation robot gives a mechanical and direct translation of words, without taking into account the context, which often results in awkward, literal translations.
+- Grammatical errors: as we mentioned earlier, a robot produces a mechanical translation, without taking into account the sense of the sentence.
 A human translator not only translates, but also interprets the general context to give the translation meaning.

 - Expressions and colloquial language: Just as current machine translation technology often cannot make sense of a sentence, neither is it capable of localising text to specific cultures or languages or interpreting colloquial or figurative expressions.

-So, as a machine translator has no interpretative or cultural knowledge of the language, it will be able to translate word by word but it won't be able to take the context into account.
-A professional translator, however, is able to ensure a high-quality, grammatically correct translation, and also take into account the context.
+So, as a machine translator has no interpretative or cultural knowledge of the language, it will be able to translate word by word but it won't understand the text as a whole.
+A professional translator, however, is able to ensure an accurate, grammatically correct translation which takes the overall meaning into account.

 So, if you are looking for an accurate, high-quality and natural-sounding translation, your best option is to hire the services of a professional translator.
-AT Language Solutions specialises in translation and interpretation.
-See what services we offer and meet our team of professionals!
+At ATLS, we are specialists in translation and interpretation.
+Request your instant quote!